BetterCallSky/decorate-it/README.md

 })
 ```

-You can configure it, before creating any service.
+You must configure it, before creating any service.

 ## Special properties
-if parameter name is `req` it's assume that the object is an express request.
+if the parameter name is `req` it's assumed that the object is an express request.
 Only properties are logged: `method`, `url`, `headers`, `remoteAddress`, `remotePort`.

-if parameter name is `res` it's assume that the object is an express response.
+if the parameter name is `res` it's assumed that the object is an express response.
 Only properties are logged: `statusCode`, `header`.